 The extra-financial analysis is implemented in the investment strategy by undertaking activities described below whereby the Sub-Fund's investment universe is actively reduced by at least 20%.
 The full process of the reduction of the investment universe is found in the corresponding Transparency Code on the Carmignac website.
-The initial universe for universe reduction purposes is composed of 8,000-9,000 listed Emerging and Frontier market companies with 200m to 8 billions Eur market capitalisation.
-The investment universe and the Sub-Fund is reviewed periodically to maintain alignment for universe reduction purposes.

-- i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment. - ii) Fund-specific: Companies having an MSCI rating below 1.4 (rating from "0" to "10") on environmental or social pillars or having an overall MSCI rating of "B" or "CCC" are a priori excluded of the Sub-Fund's investment universe.
-Companies rated "C" or above on the START
+i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment.